jmichas/SignalRF/README.md

 SignalRF
 ========

-*A Flex/AS3 implmentation of the SignalR Client*
+*A Flex/AS3 implementation of the SignalR Client*

 Currently supports version 2.0.x of SignalR.